rosenbjerg/FFMpegCore/README.md

 }
 ```

+### Supporting both 32 and 64 bit processes
+If you wish to support multiple client processor architectures, you can do so by creating a folder `x64` and `x86` in the `root` directory.
+Both folders should contain the binaries (`ffmpeg.exe` and `ffprobe.exe`) for build for the respective architectures.

+By doing so, the library will attempt to use either `/root/{ARCH}/(ffmpeg|ffprobe).exe`.

+If these folders are not defined, it will try to find the binaries in `/root/(ffmpeg|ffprobe.exe)`.

+(`.exe` is only appended on Windows)

 # Compatibility
- Some versions of FFMPEG might not have the same argument schema.
-The lib has been tested with version `3.3` to `4.2`
+Older versions of ffmpeg might not support all ffmpeg arguments available through this library.
+The library has been tested with version `3.3` to `4.2`

 ## Contributors